wordplaydev/wordplay/LANGUAGE.md

 ### Reaction

-> REACTION → EXPRESSION reaction condition reaction EXPRESSION
+> REACTION → EXPRESSION reaction question reaction EXPRESSION
 > CHANGE → change EXPRESSION

 It's possible to derive new streams from existing streams.
 For example, here we take `Time()` and convert it to stream of even and odd values: